preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 }
 ```

+Fast Inverse Square Root is one of the most famous algorithms in the world.
+But what makes it so iconic?
+How does the algorithm work?
+And what the fuck is `0x5f3759df`?
+All will be answered in this simple blog post.

 ## Why is this algorithm so iconic?

-If you ask me, it’s because of the comments and just how strange all the steps are.
+If you ask me, it's because of the funny, completely non-descriptive comments ("`what the fuck?`" and "`evil floating point bit level hacking`").
 It's not often that you see swear words in official source code.
 And doing division without a single division operator!
 How's that even possible?!

 The algorithm was originally found in the source code of Quake III Arena, attributed to the iconic John Carmack however it was later discovered to predate the game.

 Finding the inverse square root of a number is important for normalizing vectors in computer graphics programs which is often required in lighting and shaders calculation.
-These computations are made thousands of times per frame so it was imperative to find a fast algorithm for it.
+These computations are made thousands of times per frame so it is imperative to find a fast algorithm for them.

-Finding the inverse square root normally involves finding the square root of a number and dividing 1 by the square root.
+To naively find the inverse square root involves we must first find the square root of a number and then find its reciprocal.
 Both of those are complex operations that take a long time on old CPUs.
 On the other hand, the fast algorithm only requires multiplications, bit shifts, and subtraction, all of which can run much faster so it became the defacto method for computing inverse square roots.

 Is it used today?
 Not really.
-Hardware advancements have made this pretty obsolete since many CPUs come with rsqrt instructions (see: [https://www.linkedin.com/pulse/fast-inverse-square-root-still-armin-kassemi-langroodi/](https://www.linkedin.com/pulse/fast-inverse-square-root-still-armin-kassemi-langroodi/)) which can compute the inverse square root in a single instruction.
+Hardware advancements have made this pretty obsolete since many CPUs come with rsqrt instructions which can compute the inverse square root in a single instruction[^1].

-# “Slow inverse square root”
+# "Slow inverse square root"

 [https://replit.com/@PreethamNaraya1/Slow-Inverse-Square-Root#main.c](https://replit.com/@PreethamNaraya1/Slow-Inverse-Square-Root#main.c)